The Mysterious Stranger

-The Mysterious Stranger is a novel attempted by the American author Mark Twain.
+The Mysterious Stranger is a novella by the American author Mark Twain.
 He worked on it intermittently from 1897 through 1908.
-Twain wrote multiple versions of the story; each involves a supernatural character called "Satan" or "No. 44".
-All the versions remained unfinished (with the exception of the last one, No. 44, the Mysterious Stranger).
+Twain wrote multiple versions of the story; each involves a supernatural character called "Satan" or "No. 44", encountering children.
+In one version, the children are Huckleberry Finn and Tom Sawyer.

 Versions

 The three stories differ in length: The Chronicle of Young Satan has about 55,000 words, Schoolhouse Hill 15,300 words and No. 44, the Mysterious Stranger 65,000 words.

 "St. Petersburg Fragment"

 Mark Twain wrote the "St. Petersburg Fragment" in September 1897.
 It was set in the fictional town of St. Petersburg, a name Twain often used for Hannibal, Missouri.
 Twain then revised this version, removing references to St. Petersburg, and used the text for The Chronicle of Young Satan.

 The Chronicle of Young Satan

-The first substantial version is entitled The Chronicle of Young Satan (also referred to as "Eseldorf" version) and relates the adventures of Satan, the sinless nephew of the biblical Satan, in Eseldorf, an Austrian village in the year 1702.
+The first substantial version is entitled The Chronicle of Young Satan (also referred to as the "Eseldorf" version) and relates the adventures of Satan, the sinless nephew of the biblical Satan, in Eseldorf, a village in Austria, in the year 1702.
 Twain wrote this version between November 1897 and September 1900.
 "Eseldorf" is German for "Assville" or "Donkeytown".